-From reddit to StumbleUpon, content curation can be an important tactic to keeping your business at top of the social web.
+Content curation can be an important tactic to keep your business at top of the social web.
 It takes time to consistently create original, high quality content to share with your followers.
 Relevant and interesting information to keep your current customers and future readers engaged with your business requires comprehensive knowledge of your industry and dedication to the creative process.

 Not all businesses can afford to dedicate a single employee solely to the creation of high quality content, especially if you’re a small business.
 But let’s face it, your customers and online audience follow your business based on an expectation of quality content in return.
 If you don’t have the resources or time to create interesting, helpful and insightful content, try content curation.